WZhaoKe/aegpwb/doc/ToolboxUserManual.md

     [ TCS , TE , f_c ] = pwbApertureTCS( f , area , alpha_mxx , alpha_myy , alpha_ezz )

-determines the average transmission cross-section of an aperture from its area and electric and magnetic polarisabiltites ([Hill1994][]).
+determines the average transmission cross-section of an aperture from its area and electric and magnetic polarisabilities ([Hill1994][]).

 The input arguments and output values are: